Patient education: Foot care in diabetes mellitus (Beyond the Basics)

 PREVENTING FOOT PROBLEMS IN DIABETES

 Controlling blood sugar levels can reduce the blood vessel and nerve damage that often lead to diabetic foot complications.
 If a foot wound or ulcer does occur, blood sugar control reduces the risk of requiring amputation.
-(See "Patient education: Self-blood glucose monitoring in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Self-monitoring of blood glucose in diabetes mellitus (Beyond the Basics)".)

 Foot care is important, although patients should also continue to follow other general guidelines for managing diabetes.

 The following strategies can reduce the chances of developing foot problems.

 Quit smoking — Smoking can worsen heart and vascular problems and reduce circulation to the feet.
 (See "Patient education: Quitting smoking (Beyond the Basics)".)

 Avoid activities that can injure the feet — Some activities increase the risk of foot injury and are not recommended, including walking barefoot, using a heating pad or hot water bottle on the feet, and stepping into the bathtub before testing the temperature.